-Understanding Tailwind CSS Spacing: Grid, Gap, and Flex Space Utilities
+Understanding Tailwind Gap vs Space: CSS Spacing, Grid, and Flex Space Utilities

 Learn when to use Grid with gap vs Flexbox with space utilities in Tailwind CSS.
 Grid offers uniform spacing for structured layouts, while Flexbox space utilities excel at linear arrangements with variable widths.